 Anyway, I was hooked by the idea and decided to start researching this magical-sounding routine at once.
 Which would have been great, except almost all of the information I could find on the curly girl method leaned distinctly towards our American friends.
 The nuts and bolts of the methods I’ll explain below, but it was frustrating not being able to find as many UK-based resources as I would have liked.

 That’s why I’m going to attempt to set out a bit of a guide on how to do the curly girl method UK style for us out here desperately raking through our supermarkets for suitable products.
 No, really, it can get a bit intense, all this hair stuff.

 If you’re based in the UK and you’re interested to find out how to get started with the curly girl method then keep reading.
-You might also want to check out this post I wrote on winter hair care tips for curly girls at some point too, but for now, let’s go back to basics.
+You might also want to check out this post with some quick tips, or this one I wrote on winter hair care tips for curly girls at some point too, but for now, let’s go back to basics.

 What is the curly girl method anyway?